dotnet/docs-aspire/docs/azureai/azureai-openai-component.md

        .WithReference(openai);
 ```

-The `AddAzureOpenAI` method will read connection information from the app host's configuration (for example, from "user secrets") under the `ConnectionStrings:openAiConnectionName` config key.
+The `AddAzureOpenAI` method reads connection information from the app host's configuration (for example, from "user secrets") under the `ConnectionStrings:openAiConnectionName` config key.
 The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method passes that connection information into a connection string named `openAiConnectionName` in the `ExampleProject` project.
 In the _:::no-loc text="Program.cs":::_ file of ExampleProject, the connection can be consumed using:

 ```csharp
 builder.AddAzureOpenAI("openAiConnectionName");